mervyzr/astrea/README.md

 # mHydyS

-`mHydyS` (pronounced _"Hades"_; the _"m"_ is silent 😀) is a (one-)/two-dimensional (magneto-)hydrodynamics code for the purpose of simulating shocks with a chemical network of ions and neutrals, and possible implementation of radiative heating and cooling.
+mHydyS (pronounced _"Hades"_; the _"m"_ is silent 😀) is a (one-)/two-dimensional (magneto-)hydrodynamics code for the purpose of simulating shocks with a chemical network of ions and neutrals, and possible implementation of radiative heating and cooling.

 **_This code is created as part of the Master's thesis research project at the University of Cologne, under supervision by Prof. Dr. Stefanie Walch-Gassner._**

 # Description

 The simulation code employs a finite volume subgrid model (Eulerian) with a fixed and uniform Cartesian grid.
-It is written entirely in Python 3, and uses the _`numpy`_ and _`h5py`_ modules extensively for calculations and data handling, respectively.
-As such, the last stable Python version supported is _**Python 3.12**_ ; there are some issues with building the wheels for [_`h5py`_](https://github.com/h5py/h5py/issues/2475) and [_`scipy`_](https://docs.scipy.org/doc/scipy/dev/toolchain.html) in Python 3.13.
+It is written entirely in Python 3, and uses the `numpy` and `h5py` modules extensively for calculations and data handling respectively.
+As such, the last stable Python version supported is _**Python 3.12**_ ; there are some issues with building the wheels for `h5py` and `scipy` in Python 3.13 (see [here](https://github.com/h5py/h5py/issues/2475) and [here](https://docs.scipy.org/doc/scipy/dev/toolchain.html)).
 The simulation allows for periodic or outlet boundary conditions.
 It also allows for magnetic fields in one dimension with the magnetic permeability set to one for simplicity.
 The solution in the grid is updated in parallel.

 ### Spatial discretisation